pingles/crane/README.md

 4. $ lein install

-## Crane is part of clj-sys http://github.com/clj-sys
+## crane is part of clj-sys http://github.com/clj-sys

 - Conciseness, but not at the expense of expressiveness, explicitness, abstraction, and composability.